-FiF.KAA/A-bpAN-215/15 | English Literature for Children and Adolescents per week: 2 per level/semester: 28 Form of the course: on-site learning
+FiF.KAA/A-bpAN-215/15 | English Literature for Children and Adolescents

 The student must acquire at least 60 percent to pass the course.

 - 20 % active participation - 20 % presentation

 Final assessment:

 - 60% final essay

 The student acquires knowledge of selected essential texts from British children's and young adult literature.
 After successfully finishing the course, the student is capable to evaluate the works' historical background and literary significance.
 The student's skills of literary analysis are furthered by in-class close analysis exercises of selected relevant texts.
 The chosen form of final assessment furthers the student's abilities of literary interpretation.